click hide image

 Wikipedia, social insects and super-organisms

-I routinely point out in my outdoor naturalist explorations that one of the great innovations in evolutionary history is indirect communication - communication via the substrate - rather one-to-one communication.
-What this does is to make the information more permanent and less vulnerable to the death of individual organisms.
+I routinely point out in my outdoor naturalist explorations that one of the great innovations in evolutionary history is indirect communication - communication via the substrate - rather than one-to-one communication.
+What this does is to make the information more reliably transferable and the overall information on tasks to be done more permanent and the colony functioning less vulnerable to the death of a few individual organisms.
 It is the reason why you cannot destroy an ant colony by stomping on the workers walking on a trail.
+New individuals discover the trail and follow up on the chemical information present in it.

 Social insects like ants and termites have evolved indirect communication to coordinate the activities of individual organisms without the need for centralized command and control.
 The terms stigmergy and stigmergic collaboration have been used for this and here is an explanation I found online (slightly edited):